 Step 4: Choosing the Right Settings

 The standard TIG machine comes with three different settings for amperage or polarity.
 These are AC, DCEP, and DCEN.
-You have to pick the right setting depending on the type of welding you will perform on the metal surface.
+You must pick the right setting depending on the welding you perform on the metal surface.

 - Set the device at AC amperage for welding aluminum.